fusion-jena/QuestionsMetadataBiodiv/questions/README.md

-# Supplementary Material for XXX
+# Supplementary Material for the Creation of the Biodiversity Question Corpus

 ## Overview
 This repository contains scripts and example files for setting up an online survey where annotators assign textual phrases in a corpus of questions to information categories.
 This will result in an annotated question corpus that can be used as training data in research fields such as question answering or semantic search.